chauvinSimon/hmm_for_autonomous_driving/README.md

 Why are HMMs Generative Models?

+If we are given an HMM (transition model, emission model and initial state distribution), we can **generate an observation sequence** of length `T` easily:
+- **Sample** the state `state_1` from the **initial state distribution**.
+- Then loop until emitting the T-th observation:
+	- **Emit** an observation using the emission model `obs_t`|`state_t`.
+	- **Go to next state** according to the transition probability `state_t+1`|`state_t`.

 It is possible to **generate** a sequence of observation from the HMM model (= **Sampling**)
 - 1- first, sample an initial state
 - 2- then, for t=2 until t=T, sample two quantities:
 	- sample a new state (based on the transition model)
 	- sample an observation for this state (based on the emission model)
 - Another option it to first generate a state sequence (based on the transition model).
 Then sample for each state sample its observation (using the emission model)

+- In computational biology, HMMs are used:
+	- Among others, to generate (emit) sequences of similar type according to the generative model.
+	- The task requires understanding all the properties of genome regions and computationally building generative models to represent hypotheses.
+	- HMMs are generative models, in that an HMM gives the probability of emission given a state (with Bayes’ Rule), essentially telling you how likely the state is to generate those sequences.
+		- So we can always run a generative model for transition between states and start anywhere.

 - 1- During training, the goal is to estimate parameters of **P(`X|Y`)**, **P(`Y`)**
 	- Our model explicitly describes the prior distribution on states, not just the conditional distribution of the observation given the current state